 Other Terrain

 Some battle maps include terrain types not described here.
-The rules for these terrain types are printed on the battle maps or are in the rules accompanying those maps.
+The rules for these terrain types are in the rules accompanying those maps, or are printed in the DDM Map Gazeteer published by the DDM Guild.

 SCENARIOS AND VARIANTS